 Betsy James is a patient of mine whom I love dearly.
-She is a 13-year old chocolate lab who I have been treating for many years now.
+She is a 13-year old chocolate lab that I have been treating for many years now.
 She has some of the worst arthritis I have ever seen in a dog.
-In fact it is everywhere: in her knees, hips, back, elbows and even her shoulders but guess what?
+In fact, it is everywhere: in her knees, hips, back, elbows, and even her shoulders but guess what?
 She is still trucking along with a smile on her face.
 Why?
 How?
 Well, the reality is, because of what I like to call “Tweaking.”

 No Pet Owner Would Every Want Their Dog in Pain

 Let’s face it, one thing is very clear: neither you nor I want your dog in pain.
 If I were to tell you that your dog was in pain I am sure it would make you very upset.
 Knowing that animals are in pain and suffering very quietly hurts me deeply and, therefore, it has been a major focus of my career over the last few years.

 That being said, it is critical that you, the guardian of your dog’s health and wellbeing, have a basic understanding of the concept of long term pain management for your dog.
 You need to know what supplements or medications are available for you and your dog so that you can not only keep your dog comfortable but also keep them moving and functional to the end.